Can An Urinary Tract Infection Cause Leg Pain During Cycling: 7 Reasons

 • Pelvic Floor Exercises: Engage in pelvic floor strengthening exercises, such as Kegel, to improve muscle tone and support bladder control, reducing the likelihood of urinary incontinence during cycling.

-• Balanced Diet: Maintain a healthy diet with fruits, veggies, lean proteins, and whole grains to boost overall health and immune function, reducing the risk of UTIs.
+• Balanced Diet: Maintain a healthy diet with fruits, veggies, lean proteins, and whole grains to boost immunity and reduce UTI risk.

 • Listen to Your Body: Pay attention to any signs of discomfort, pain, or unusual symptoms during cycling.
-Rest when necessary and seek medical advice if symptoms persist or worsen.
+Take time to rest if symptoms persist or worsen.

 Additional Prevention Tips For Urinary Tract Infection